United Nations Development Programme: Funding information table

 UNDP links and coordinates global and national efforts to achieve the goals and national development priorities laid out by host countries.
 UNDP focuses primarily on five developmental challenges:

 Democratic governance

 UNDP supports national democratic transitions by providing policy advice and technical support, improving institutional and individual capacity within countries, educating populations about and advocating for democratic reforms, promoting negotiation and dialogue, and sharing successful experiences from other countries and locations.

+In 1994 and 1995 the UNDP Executive Board identified democracy and governance assistance as a core mission of the organisation, and in January 1997 UNDP adopted a governance policy, Governance for Sustainable Human Development, which set out a broad and explicitly political definition of good governance encompassing the nature of the political regime.

 Poverty reduction

 UNDP helps countries develop strategies to combat poverty by expanding access to economic opportunities and resources, linking poverty programmes with countries' larger goals and policies, and ensuring a greater voice for the poor.
 It also works at the macro level to reform trade, encourage debt relief and foreign investment, and ensure the poorest of the poor benefit from globalisation.

 The UNDP International Policy Centre for Inclusive Growth (IPC-IG) in Brasília, Brazil, expands the capacities of developing countries to design, implement and evaluate socially inclusive development projects.
 IPC-IG is a global forum for South-South policy dialogue and learning, having worked with more than 7,000 officials from more than 50 countries.

 A 2013 evaluation of the UNDP's poverty reduction efforts states that the UNDP has effectively supported national efforts to reduce poverty, by helping governments make policy changes that benefit the poor.
 Nevertheless, the same evaluation also states there is a strong need for better measurement and monitoring of the impacts of the UNDP's work.
 The UNDP's Strategic Plan from 2014 to 2017 incorporates the recommendations of this poverty evaluation.